 Library size and selection

-HIDIVE actually have a decently sized library of over 325 anime to browse from a variety of different genres, including action, comedy, drama, horror, romance, sci-fi, sports, supernatural, and more.
+HIDIVE has a decently sized library of over 325 anime to browse from several different genres, including action, comedy, drama, horror, romance, sci-fi, sports, supernatural, and more.

 User Experience

-In addition to being bug-ridden, the app crashes on occasion, which is something I have yet to experience with any of the other apps or sites on this list.
+Still, I want to note that the app has crashed from time to time when using it and HIDIVE does have issues with downtime.
 There have also been times when I closed out of an episode and the app didn’t save my place.
-HIDIVE has the most bugs of any of the apps on this list and they, unfortunately, also have one of the worst user experiences on this list.
+HIDIVE used to have the most bugs of any of the apps on this list and they, unfortunately, also used to have one of the worst user experiences.

 Unique features

-HIDIVE have a feature called DUBCAST, which gives you early access to dubbed versions of select anime on their platform.
+HIDIVE has DUBCAST, which gives you early access to dubbed versions of select anime on their platform.
 They added this new feature to complement their already existing subtitled simulcast titles.
-According to HIDIVE’s site, “DUBCAST enabled shows will offer subscribers local-language dubbed versions within two weeks following the first simulcast”.
+According to HIDIVE’s site, “DUBCAST-enabled shows will offer subscribers local-language dubbed versions within two weeks following the first simulcast”.

 The DUBCAST dubs are directly produced by HIDIVE, so they are different than the ones you would watch on other platforms.
-They are hit and miss in terms of the dubbing, but if you are someone who likes to watch dubbed anime and want access to select anime titles as soon as possible, this is a feature you may enjoy.
+They are hit and miss in terms of dubbing, but if you like to watch dubbed anime and want access to select anime titles as soon as possible, this is a feature you may enjoy.

 How much does HIDIVE cost?

-HIDIVE only offers one plan, which you can pay for monthly at $4.99, or you pay for a year in advance and save 20% off the standard monthly subscription price.
-Their subscription gives you access to their DUBCAST feature, which gives you early access to dubbed versions of select anime, simulcasts, anime that are exclusive to their platform, and more.
-With a subscription, you can stream their anime on two devices at a time.
+HIDIVE only offers one plan, which you can pay for monthly at $4.99, or pay for a year in advance and save 20% off the standard monthly subscription price.
+Their subscription gives you access to their DUBCAST feature, which gives you early access to dubbed versions of select anime, simulcasts, anime exclusive to their platform, and more.
+With the subscription, you can stream their anime on two devices simultaneously.

 HIDIVE offers

-If you have yet to sign-up for a HIDIVE account, you can get a 7-day free trial, which allows you to stream anime on their platform free for 7 days.
+If you have yet to sign up for a HIDIVE account, you can get a 7-day free trial, which allows you to stream anime on their platform for 7 days.
 Crunchyroll and Hulu have longer trial periods than HIDIVE.

 Languages served

-Most of HIDIVE’s anime are available to watch in Japanese, English, Spanish (Latin American), and Portuguese.
+Most of HIDIVE’s anime is available to watch in Japanese, English, Spanish (Latin American), and Portuguese.

 What devices is HIDIVE on?